After a deservingly hyped Civil War, let’s answer the real question: Who has the better solo franchise – Iron Man or Captain America?

 The Winner Is…

-Ironically, the straight laced Captain America has been the most compelling superhero of the Marvel Cinematic Universe to date.
+Ironically, the straight laced Captain America has been the most compelling superhero of the Marvel Cinematic Universe as of this writing.
 He has humble origins, dealt with a modern world that challenged his own beliefs, and faced his own fallibility.

 However, Captain America has a better franchise that consistently pushed the character in interesting directions while maintaining a continuity, culminating into a trilogy.
 His stories has thought provoking themes, which provided an interesting juxtaposition from his ideals.
 In turn, these events provided the much needed rough edges to a cookie cutter character.
 His straightforward powers – super strength and a huge metal Frisbee – doesn’t need to rely much on CGI, providing physical action scenes.
 One of the main reasons why Civil War is so great because it delivered good old fashion mano-a-mano that reminded us why we loved superhero movies in the first place.

 Iron Man has three disparate sequels in a franchise that lost steam as it went on.
 It lost sight of the character as the overarching theme became a fancier and better suit.
-Yes, that’s what Iron Man is about in the first place, but the suit doesn’t stand out as much as it did 8 years ago.
-Also, the main reason why it’s enjoyable is because of RDJ.
-In the end audiences still need a human character to connect with, which is what made The Avengers the best Marvel movie to date.
+Yes, that’s what Iron Man is about in the first place, but audiences still need a human character to connect with.
 CGI is useful but ultimately uninvolving if you rely on it too much.

 The numbers agree too.
 Iron Man did earn more with a total of $2,157.7B while Captain America followed closely behind with $2,025.9B.
 But that’s just a smidge especially when the skinny kid from Brooklyn outpaces the billionaire playboy in the ratings and overall quality of the franchise.